 The black powder substitutes come in powder form or pre-measured pellets.
 Each is also designed for a different specific use.

 Of course in a pinch if it goes boom, load it.
 In some of my improvised ammunition, I crushed some of the pellets and loaded brass cases with it, and crimped a simple round ball in the case.
 It worked wonderfully.

 So while it may not be the perfect exact combination.
 If you can get some powder that goes boom stuffed in a case, get some kind of primer and bullet loaded in it, you can make holes in things.
 That’s what firearms are intended to do, make holes in things.

-My friend’s dad 3 doors down from me had a ¼ size replica civil war field canon.
-We “borrowed” some black powder from him and blew the hell out of some trees (dead ones) with some homemade “fire crackers,” made from tightly rolled newspaper, masking tape, and a length of canon fuse.
+My friend’s dad 3 doors down from me had a ¼ size replica of a civil war field canon.
+We “borrowed” some black powder from him and blew out of some trees (dead ones) with some homemade “firecrackers,” made from tightly rolled newspaper, masking tape, and a length of cannon fuse.